 This is an important, positive and timely project.
 Walking can improve health and wellbeing, tackle the climate and ecological emergencies, save people money, improve our environment and bring joy to people’s lives.

 Find out more and volunteer by visiting https://ravenellison.com/slow-ways-volunteer-training-online/

-Seabird Watch is a citizen science project set up by Oxford University to find solutions to the present research gaps using cameras as a monitoring network for Arctic seabird conservation.
-We need your help counting birds, nests and eggs in our thousands of photos to turn them into data. c-js.co.uk/2WbU60P
+Seabird Watch is a citizen science project set up at Oxford University to study and protect seabirds using cameras as a monitoring network in the Arctic and Palearctic regions.
+We need your help counting adults, chicks, nests and eggs in our thousands of photos. https://seabirdwatch.org/

 Naturehood: A citizen science project focused on taking action for wildlife in private gardens, this project encourages the implementation and recording of wildlife friendly actions in communities.
 Take simple surveys to record changes in your garden wildlife. c-js.co.uk/31ccPMF email@example.com

 Living with Mammals survey PTES is calling for volunteers to take part in spring’s survey of wild mammals in gardens and local green spaces.
 Choose a site close to home or place of work, and spend a short time each week looking out for wild mammals or the signs they leave behind.
 To receive a survey pack contact PTES. c-js.co.uk/2nchGIf

 Bee-fly Watch is now into its fifth year.
 These distinctive furry

 flies are usually on the wing from March to June, often hovering over